Cleaning Mold From a Keurig Coffee Maker's Water Reservoir

 - calcium buildup on parts

 Keurigs and other coffee makers can get clogged with hard water buildup.
 This accumulation leads to poor performance.
-The best way to remove buildup is to flush it out with white vinegar.
+The best way to remove buildup is to flush it out with white vinegar or baking soda.
 This process is called "descaling."

 - Run this solution through the machine with no K-cup inserted.
 If your Keurig has never been cleaned or is badly clogged, you may need to repeat the process more than once.